Vikings' stadium could reportedly host Chiefs-Bucs game due to Hurricane Ian

 ESPN's Jeff Darlington said the Vikings' home stadium is a possible site for the matchup between the Kansas City Chiefs and Tampa Bay Buccaneers.
 The game may need to be moved due to Hurricane Ian, which has strengthened to a Category 3 storm and is on a path toward Florida's western coast.

-Darlington reported the NFL would seek a neutral site in the Midwest rather than nearby Miami to avoid draining state resources during a natural disaster.
+The Buccaneers traveled to Miami on Tuesday and will practice at the Dolphins' facility, the team said.
+Darlington reported the NFL would seek a neutral site in the Midwest for the game rather than Miami to avoid draining state resources during a natural disaster.

 Officials in Florida have already issued mandatory evacuation orders in low-lying areas surrounding the Tampa Bay area, and asked others to voluntarily evacuate.
 Ian is expected to become a Category 4 storm by the time it hits Florida early Wednesday.